qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 There is an option to automatically set new project’s CRS:

-* |radioButtonOn|:guilabel:`Use CRS from first layer added`: to match the CRS of the first layer loaded into the new project
+* |radioButtonOn|:guilabel:`Use CRS from first layer added`: the CRS of the project is turned to match the CRS of the first layer loaded into it
-* |radioButtonOff|:guilabel:`Use a default CRS`: you can select a different CRS to use for all newly created projects.
+* |radioButtonOff|:guilabel:`Use a default CRS`: a preselected CRS is applied by default to any new project and is left unchanged when adding layers to the project.

-This choice will be saved for use in subsequent QGIS sessions and in any case, the Coordinate Reference System of the project can still be overridden from :menuselection:`Project --> Project properties --> CRS` tab.
+The choice will be saved for use in subsequent QGIS sessions and in any case, the Coordinate Reference System of the project can still be overridden from :menuselection:`Project --> Project properties --> CRS` tab.